jpolkdata/simple-flask-app/README.md

 So we can see an entry for each url we defined in our code.
 It also shows which view function each of those maps to, as well which HTTP methods each of those supports (i.e. GET, HEAD, OPTIONS).

 The '/static/<filename>' mapping is added by default, meaning anything you put into the '/static' path in the project will be included automatically.
 This makes it easy for us to include things like images, CSS and JavaScript to our app.

+---
+## The Model-Template-View (MTV) pattern
+Every modern web framework follows the same basic pattern called model-template view.
+This is a set of best practices for organizing the code.

+There are three types of components - models, templates, and views.
+Each has a clear responsibility.

+- **Templates** are components that will generate HTML and display data to our users.
+Flask expects these to be stored in a 'templates' folder within the project.
+For this project we are using a library called Jinja.

+- **Models** refers to the data model, and would usually be a database like MySQL or Oracle.
+To keep this Flask app simple we will instead connect to a file that contains JSON data.

+- **Views**

+---
+## Move the environment variables to a file
+Rather than specifying the variables on the terminal, we can set these via a file.
+That way they get automatically loaded when we run our app.

+Create a new file in the root of the project folder named **.env**.
+In this file we will place 3 variables:

+    FLASK_APP = starter_app.py
+    FLASK_DEBUG = true
+    FLASK_RUN_PORT = 5000

+The 'FLASK_DEBUG' variable here replaces the FLASK_ENV variable we were previously setting, and is the newer way to enable debugging functionality.
+We are also now specifying the port that we want out app to map to via 'FLASK_RUN_PORT'.